Multistream

 Optimize audience reach

-A great feature of multistream is that you only need to set up once.
-Configure all of your settings, have your video footage ready, and then go live.
-If you livestream to different destinations at different times, you will have to customize your settings and redo the entire setup process.
+A great multistream feature is that you only need to set it up once.
+Configure your settings, have your video footage ready, and then go live.
+If you livestream to different destinations at different times, you must customize your settings and redo the entire setup process.

 Every social platform is designed with a specific objective.
-For example, YouTube live is often used for monetization purposes, Facebook Live helps you reach and engage with your current audience, Twitch is for gaming content, while Vimeo is preferred for the ability to control viewers’ access.
-By streaming to more than one platform simultaneously, you are not restricted to a certain platform’s limitation.
+For example, YouTube Live is often used for monetization purposes, and Facebook Live helps you reach and engage with your current audience; Twitch is for gaming content, and Vimeo is preferred for the ability to control viewers’ access.
+By streaming to multiple platforms simultaneously, you are not restricted to a certain platform’s limitations.

 Comparable audience insights

-By streaming to multiple sites, you can gather insights and information on how your content performs.
-This comes in handy especially when you need to measure your performance on different platforms and explore which channel generates the most traffic to your content.
+Streaming to multiple sites lets you gather insights and information on your content’s performance.
+This comes in handy, especially when measuring your performance on different platforms and exploring which channel generates the most traffic to your content.

 Consolidated actions in one place

-With so many publish destinations to manage at the same time, there are many solutions that provide a multistreaming platform such as Castr.
-Castr acts as a hub that connects between your video input and multiple outputs.
-You will be able to stream to 30+ social media networks while getting all analytics insights in a unified dashboard.
-Try Castr for free
+With so many publish destinations to manage simultaneously, many solutions provide a multistreaming platform, such as Castr.
+Castr acts as a hub that connects your video input and multiple outputs.
+You can stream to 30+ social media networks while getting all analytics insights in a unified dashboard.

 Who Should Multistream?